 2.)
 The potoo has a deep, throaty squawk that has startled rainforest visitors!
 These odd birds have been touted as having one of most unusual calls of any bird.

 3.)
-They prey, primarily, on insects.
-However, they have been documented eating other birds!
+They prey on beetles, moths, grasshoppers, and termites.
+However, they have also been documented eating other birds!

 4.)
 Potoos sit motionless on stumps or in trees all day and only wake after dark to eat.